-To create an orthomosaic with the help of PrecisionMapper desktop app in Advanced Mode, follow these steps.
+To create an orthomosaic with the help of PrecisionMapper Local in Advanced Mode, follow these steps.

-PrecisionMapper desktop will ask you to start a project in Advanced Mode.
+PrecisionMapper Local will ask you to start a project in Advanced Mode.
 Click Ok.

-Figure 1: Opening PrecisionMapper Desktop in Advanced Mode
+Figure 1: Opening PrecisionMapper Local in Advanced Mode

 Figure 2: Creating a new project